Suicide

 3.3 Religious Arguments

 For libertarians, suicide is morally permissible because individuals enjoy a right to suicide.
 (It does not of course follow that suicide is necessarily rational or prudent.)
 Libertarianism, which has historical precedent in the Stoics and in Schopenhauer, is strongly associated with the ‘anti-psychiatry’ movement of the last half century.
-According to that movement, attempts by the state or by the medical profession to interfere with suicidal behavior are essentially coercive attempts to pathologize morally permissible exercises of individual freedom (Szasz 2002).
+According to that movement, efforts by the state or by the medical profession to interfere with suicidal behavior are essentially coercive attempts to pathologize morally permissible exercises of individual freedom (Szasz 2002).

 A popular basis supporting a right to suicide is the idea that we own our bodies and hence are morally permitted to dispose of them as we wish.
 (Recall from section 3.3 that some religious arguments for the impermissibility of suicide depend on God’s ownership of our bodies.)
-On this view, our relationship to our bodies is like that of our relationship to other items over which we enjoy property rights: Just as our having a right to a wristwatch permits us to use, improve, and dispose of it as we wish, so too does our having a right to our bodies permit us to dispose of them as we see fit.
+On this view, our relationship to our bodies is like that of our relationship to other items over which we enjoy property rights: Just as our owning a wristwatch permits us to use and dispose of it as we wish, so too does our having a right to our bodies permit us to dispose of them as we see fit.
 Consequently, since property rights are exclusive (i.e., our having property rights to a thing prohibits others from interfering with it), others may not interfere with our efforts to end our lives.

 3.6 Suicide as a Moral Duty?